• Skip to primary navigation

 • 200 g pēkana (bacon, I prefer middle bacon for this recipe).
 This can also be replaced with ham, chorizo or any meat you have.

-• 3 tbsp huka hāura (brown sugar).
+• 3 tablespoon huka hāura (brown sugar).
 You can also use maple syrup or honey here.

-• 2 tsp pārihi tauraki (dried basil or your favourite dried herbs)
+• 2 teaspoon pārihi tauraki (dried basil or your favourite dried herbs)

 • ½ tsp each of tote me te pepa (salt and pepper)